magomimmo/modern-cljs/doc/tutorial-01.md

   :dependencies [[org.clojure/clojure "1.5.1"]])
 ```

+> NOTE 3: Clojure dependency has been manually updated to version 1.5.1
+> which has been recently released.

 And here is the updated version where we added added the
 `lein-cljsbuild` plugin, the `:cljsbuild` and the `:source-paths`
 configurations